Miraj869/MKV_GM/README.md

 4. Extra
 ---------------
-I'm Working on GUI interface and also automatic renamer so you wont have to enter episode names manually....
+I'm Working on GUI interface...

 to Show support and kepp yourself up-to-date pls star this project